SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Method

 \subsection{Face Renderer}

-Take the FLAME depth image sequence and a reference image as input, our face renderer can render it to a portrait singing video with the same identity as the reference image.
-Specifically, the face renderer is actually a generator constructed based on a U-Net structure with skip connections following \cite{lu2021live,liu2023moda}.
-Inspired by \cite{liu2023moda}, temporally positional embedding (TPE) is concatenated with the input depth image sequence and reference image and fed into the generator to improve temporal stabilization.
+As shown in Fig. \ref{fig:render}, the face renderer module takes the FLAME depth image sequence and a reference image as input, rendering it to a portrait singing video with the same identity as the reference image.
+Specifically, the face renderer module is actually a generator constructed based on a convolutional neural network with skip connections following \cite{lu2021live,liu2023moda}.
+In detail, the encoder of the generator contains 8 layers with resolutions of $(256^2, 128^2, 64^2, 32^2, 16^2, 8^2, 4^2, 2^2)$ and corresponding feature channel numbers of $(64, 128, 256, 512, 512, 512, 512, 512)$.
+The structure of the decoder is symmetric to the encoder, with upsampling layers.
+Inspired by \cite{liu2023moda}, temporally positional embedding (TPE) is concatenated with the input depth image and reference image and then fed into the generator to improve temporal stabilization.
 The generator is trained together with a PatchGAN \cite{isola2017image} based discriminator through generative adversarial training strategy and multiple losses including GAN loss, photo loss, perceptual loss, and feature matching loss similar to \cite{liu2023moda}.